As you fly into LAX over the vast city of Los Angeles, the prospect of attempting to see it all can be daunting.

 Fifty miles of hiking trails weave through Griffith Park, one of the largest urban green spaces in North America.
 Head up to the Griffith Observatory, where on a clear day you really can see forever over Downtown, the beaches beyond and the Hollywood sign straddling the Santa Monica mountains in the distance.
 The Hollywood sign is an iconic landmark that can be viewed from a number of places.

-And finally, Sunglow Yacht Charters in Long Beach — home of the legendary Queen Mary (now a hotel and entertainment venue) — will have you California dreamin’ during a 90-minute sunset cruise.
+And finally, Sunglow Yacht Charters in Long Beach will have you California dreamin’ during a 90-minute sunset cruise.
 Heaven.

 For more information, please visit www.discoverlosangeles.com.

 Do you have any tips to add to our Los Angeles travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock